knol3j/hashnhedge/site/content/posts/2025/08/smart-contract-47m-bug-nobody-fixes.md

 ## The Bottom Line

-Blockchain security isn't a technical problem—it's a governance problem wrapped in a philosophy problem disguised as a technical problem.
+Blockchain security isn't a technical problem--it's a governance problem wrapped in a philosophy problem disguised as a technical problem.

 The protocols could fix this vulnerability in 48 hours if they wanted to.
 They don't want to because fixing it admits that "code is law" was marketing copy, not technical reality.